solo7777/HackCoin/README.md

 **How It Works?**

 HackCoin is currently in the early development stage.
-We are building a token on [insert blockchain, e.g., Ethereum/BSC/Solana or custom, if planned], focusing on low fees, anonymity, and scalability.
+We are building a token on Ethereum, focusing on low fees, anonymity, and scalability.
 Our roadmap includes:
 - Q3 2025: Release of White Paper and prototype smart contracts.
 - Q4 2025: Launch of testnet and engagement of early community members.
 - Q1 2026: Security audit and mainnet launch.